gbv/coli-ana/README.md

 * `picajson` returns a [PICA/JSON](https://format.gbv.de/pica/json) record
 * `pp` returns a [PICA Plain](https://format.gbv.de/pica/plain) record; **note:** only one record can be requested at the time.

+Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

 ### GET /analyze?member=members

 Returns JSKOS concepts which contain one or more of the specified `member` URIs or notations (seperated by `|`) in their `memberList`.

+Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

 ## Maintainers
 - [@stefandesu](https://github.com/stefandesu)